milonmaze/privacy-terms-observatory-beta/time.com/privacy/privacy_policy.html.md

 Internet or Other Electronic Network Activity Information: We collect information about the websites you came from and to which you are going, ad clicks, search history, and other information regarding your interaction with our websites and applications, such as the duration you stay on a webpage.

 Audio, electronic, visual, thermal, olfactory, or similar information: If you contact us via phone, we may record the call.
+If you choose to interact with a chat feature on our site using your voice, we will capture and transcribe what you say.
 We will notify you if a call is being recorded at the beginning of the call.
 We may collect your photographic or video image in limited circumstances, such as when you attend an event hosted by Time.

 Professional or employment-related information: We collect professional or employment-related information you voluntarily provide.